ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 root         175  0.0  0.0   8168  2720 tty1     Ss+  Sep02   0:00 /sbin/agetty -o -- \u --noreset --noclear - linux
 ```

-**Answer:** Whoever owns/started the process.
+Whoever owns/started the process.
 Mostly root since these are system services, plus message+ for the dbus daemon, which runs under its own account.

 Also ran top, sorted by memory and CPU, quit with q.